Article - State Finance and Procurement

 (e) Funds appropriated to the Catastrophic Event Account:

 (1) may not be used to offset operating deficiencies in regular programs of State government; but

-(2) may be expended to assist a unit of State government in funding costs in connection with a natural disaster, a catastrophic situation, or a full or partial federal government shutdown due to a lapse in appropriations.
+(2) may be expended to assist a unit of State government or unit of local government in funding costs in connection with a natural disaster, a catastrophic situation, or a full or partial federal government shutdown due to a lapse in appropriations.

 (f) (1) The Account is a continuing, nonlapsing fund which is not subject to § 7–302 of this subtitle.

 (2) The Treasurer shall separately hold, and the Comptroller shall account for, the Account.

 (3) The Account shall be invested and reinvested in the same manner as other State funds.

 (4) Any investment earnings shall be subject to § 7–311(d) of this subtitle.

 (g) Money appropriated to the Account does not revert to the Revenue Stabilization Account.